Editor Luke Garner takes a look at three ways in which SMEs and start-ups can find new staff efficiently and cost-effectively.

 There are a whole host of technologies available out there to make your life easier, and many from the upcoming generation will be familiar with them, so why not utilise them?
 Traditionally, the initial interview stage would involve scheduling a number of candidates to visit your offices at allocated time-slots and partake in a sit-down interview process.
 But this not only takes time to arrange (everyone has different schedules to adhere to after all and they may have current employment or family to fit in around), it is also costly for both you, in terms of time, and the candidate, in terms of transport costs.
 The best way around this is to conduct your interviews using video conferencing technology.

 This can be done easily through free-to-use software such as Skype (which most people will be familiar with) or even Facebook video-calling (though some candidates may be less than inclined to share their innermost Facebook thoughts and ramblings with a potential employer).
-This allows you to not only cut down on the time it takes to interview each candidate, as well as not having to wait around for candidates who “just can’t seem to find your office”, but it also saves the potential employee money in transport costs.
+This allows you to not only cut down on the time it takes to interview each candidate, as well as not have to wait around for candidates who “just can’t seem to find your office”, but it also saves the potential employee money in transport costs.

-“Technology in the modern age is changing not only the way we work, but also the way we get work.
+“Technology in the modern age is changing not only the way we work but also the way we get to work.
 Businesses across multiple industries and sectors are using Skype as a means to interview candidates; whether it is that the person is unable to travel to meet in person as they are based abroad, or simply that a Skype call is a more efficient solution,” explains Gavin Russell, global programme manager at Microsoft.

-Whilst not everyone will be able to attend such an interview, it should help to minimise the amount of face-to-face interview slots required, freeing up your time and also allowing greater flexibility for those with busy schedules.
+Whilst not everyone will be able to attend such an interview, it should help to minimise the number of face-to-face interview slots required, freeing up your time and also allowing greater flexibility for those with busy schedules.

 Unfortunately, and very frustratingly for candidates, many companies seem to have used “the economic downturn” as an excuse to squeeze pay for skilled and educated employees.
 There is nothing more annoying for a candidate to find a job that they are suited for, that they have the necessary skills and qualifications for, only to find it pays too little and doesn’t appreciate those very skills they have.